lorenzo-rovigatti/resume/resume.md

 ## Teaching

+* 2024 - present: Course lecturer of Computational Biophysics for Physicists
-* 2018 - present: Course lecturer of Eletromagnetism (Fisica 2) for Industrial Chemists and Chemists
+* 2018 - 2023: Course lecturer of Eletromagnetism (Fisica 2) for Industrial Chemists and Chemists
 * 2022 - present: Course lecturer of Introduction to programming (Laboratorio di Calcolo) for Physicists
 * 2019 - 2021: Assistant for Introduction to programming (Laboratorio di Calcolo) for Physicists

 ## Student Supervision

+* 2022 - 2024: Supervisor of Francesco Tosti Guerra (Ph.D. student)
+* 2018 - present: Supervisor of 7 master students
-* 2022: Supervisor of one Ph.D. student
+* 2018 - present: Supervisor of 4 bachelor students at Sapienza
-* 2012 - 2023: (co-)supervisor of 8 master students at Sapienza and University of Vienna
+* 2012 - 2016: co-supervisor of 2 master students at Sapienza and University of Vienna

 ## Funding